-My kids love looking through pictures on my phone.
+My kids love looking at photos on my phone.
 They’ll also spend an hour flipping through the pictures, just looking and remembering.
 We have both of our Apple TVs set up to use photos as screen savers, and I’ll often find the kids just watching the pictures change.

 I used to think of these activities as time wasters.
-But then I realized there’s actually a lot to learn with photos.
+But then I realized there’s actually a lot to learn by looking at photos.

 It’s also a great way to spend time together.
 So bring out the photos, and snuggle.
-While you’re reminiscing, your child will be:
+While you’re reminiscing, your child will be learning.

 - Who is in the picture?

 - Where was this?

 These questions help trigger your child’s memory of the event.
 If they don’t have a memory of the event, or if it happened before they were born, these questions help to develop their curiosity and creativity.

 You can also ask a few key questions to get their memories flooding back.
 Try:

 - What were you doing in that picture?